- Recognize the importance of communicating with families.

 - Establish rapport with families before attempting to gather information from them.

 - Use a variety of open-ended and close-ended questions.

 - Be respectful of families’ cultural and linguistic backgrounds when asking questions.

 - If possible, try to gather information from several family members about a child.

-Whenever possible, use specific examples (e.g., classroom observations, examples of children’s work) to convey information about children to families.
-Data can help family members understand that the information you are sharing with them is based on instances where you observed or collected information in an organized manner, as opposed to sharing things based on your personal views and opinion.
+Whenever possible, use specific examples (e.g., classroom observations, examples of children’s work) to convey information about their children to families.
+Data can help family members understand that the information you are sharing with them is based on instances where you observed or collected information in an organized manner, as opposed to sharing things based on your personal views or opinion.
 As part of your work in preschool, it is likely that you collect developmental information on children through assessments, and it is critical that families have access to that information.
 This also enables families to follow their child’s progress over time.

 A great starting point in sharing information with families about their children’s development is by inviting them to observe their children in the classroom.
 Schedule some time after the observation to talk about what family members noticed and address any questions they may have.
-If families are unable to observe during classroom hours, you might ask for their permission to video record a portion of the child’s day so that the family has an opportunity to see the child engaged in the classroom environment.
+If a family is unable to observe during classroom hours, you might ask for their permission to video record a portion of the child’s day so that the family has an opportunity to see the child engaged in the classroom environment.